chief-of-state/chief-of-state/readme.md

 ## Overview

-Chief-of-state (COS) is an Open Source clustered persistence tool for building event sourced applications.
-COS supports CQRS and event-sourcing through simple, language-agnostic interfaces via gRPC, and it allows developers to describe their schema with Protobuf.
-Under the hood, COS leverages [Akka](https://akka.io/) to scale out and guarantee performant, reliable persistence.
+Chief-of-State (CoS) is an Open Source clustered persistence tool for building event sourced applications.
+CoS supports CQRS and event-sourcing through simple, language-agnostic interfaces via gRPC, and it allows developers to describe their schema with Protobuf.
+Under the hood, CoS leverages [Akka](https://akka.io/) to scale out and guarantee performant, reliable persistence.

-Chief-of-state was built with the following principles:
+Chief-of-State was built with the following principles:

 * Wire format should be the same as persistence
 * Scaling should not require re-architecture